-- Question 5 (0-5 points): In considering vulnerabilities, how well did the applicant describe the organization's susceptibility to destruction, incapacitation, or exploitation by a terrorist attack? - Question 6 (0-5 points): In considering potential consequences, how well did the applicant address potential negative effects on the organization's asset, system, and/or network if damaged, destroyed, or disrupted by a terrorist attack? - Question 7 (0-3 points): How well does the applicant describe the proposed facility hardening activities, projects, and/or equipment and relate their proposals to the vulnerabilities described in Question 6? - Question 8 (0-3 points): Did the applicant's proposed facility hardening activity focus on the prevention of and/or protection against the risk of a terrorist attack?
+- Question 5 (0-5 points): In considering vulnerabilities, how well did the applicant describe the organization's susceptibility to destruction, incapacitation, or exploitation by a terrorist or other extremist attack? - Question 6 (0-5 points): In considering potential consequences, how well did the applicant address potential negative effects on the organization's asset, system, and/or network if damaged, destroyed, or disrupted by a terrorist or other extremist attack? - Question 7 (0-3 points): How well does the applicant describe the proposed facility hardening activities, projects, and/or equipment and relate their proposals to the vulnerabilities described in Question 6? - Question 8 (0-3 points): Did the applicant's proposed facility hardening activity focus on the prevention of and/or protection against the risk of a terrorist or other extremist attack?